prooph/event-store/README.md

 ## Overview

-Prooph Event Store is capable of persisting event objects that are organized in streams.
-The [EventStore](src/EventStore.php) itself is a facade for different persistence adapters (see the list below) and adds event-driven hook points for [plugins](src/Plugin/Plugin.php) which make the Event Store highly customizable.
+Prooph Event Store is capable of persisting event messages that are organized in streams. `Prooph\EventStore\EventStore` itself is a facade for different persistence adapters (see the list below) and adds event-driven hook points for `Prooph\EventStore\Plugin\Plugin`s which make the Event Store highly customizable.

 ## Installation

-You can install prooph/event-store via composer by adding `"prooph/event-store": "~5.0"` as requirement to your composer.json.
+You can install prooph/event-store via composer by adding `"prooph/event-store": "^6.0"` as requirement to your composer.json.

 ## Available Persistence Adapters
 - [Mongo DB](https://github.com/prooph/event-store-mongodb-adapter) - stable